 The ski pass

 Ski passes are sold at the bottom of each road-accessible lift (Pirveli, Soliko, Gudaura Gondola, and Shino).
-For purchasing multi-day passes, every person in the group must be present because you will have a photo taken.
-You will be given a card to put in any left-side pocket, and the card will automatically open the gates before the ski lifts as you approach them.
+For purchasing multi-day passes, every person in the group must be present to have a photo taken.
+You will be given a card to put in any left-side pocket, and the card will automatically open the ski lift gates as you approach them.

 Ski pass prices

-Prices in Gudauri are rising each year, but for the winter of 2016-17, a one-day ski pass was 40 lari during the high season, with discounts for children 6-16 and multi day passes.
+Prices in Gudauri are rising each year, but in winter 2017-18, a one-day ski pass was 40 GEL during the high season, with discounts for children 6-16 and multi day passes.
 Children under 6 ski for free.

-One-ride and three-ride passes are also available for 5 lari and 15 lari, respectively, for those who simply want to ride up to see the absolutely mind blowing view from the top of Sadzele lift.
+One-ride and three-ride passes are also available for 5 and 15 GEL, respectively, for those who simply want to ride up and gaze at the far reaches of the Caucasus from the top of the lifts.

-Rental equipment is typically 30 lari per day for skis/boots/poles or snowboard/boots, with a small extra charge for a helmet and goggles (recommended!).
-Ski jackets, pants, and mittens are also available for rent at many shops.
+Rental equipment is typically 40 GEL per day for skis+boots+poles or snowboard+boots, with an extra charge for a helmet and goggles (recommended!).
+Ski jackets, pants, and mittens are also available for rent in many shops.
 Most rental shops are located at the base of the lifts Pirveli and Gudaura Gondola, though a few others are scattered throughout the town and new shops open every year.

-Some of the luxury hotels supply their own rentals for a higher price, but their equipment is also typically better maintained.
-The cheapest ski rent in town is at Hostel Ski Niki, where 20 lari/day gets you a full set, though it’s located a 10 minute walk from the slopes.
+Some luxury hotels supply their own rentals for a higher price, but their equipment is typically well maintained.
+The cheapest ski rent in town is at Hostel Ski Niki, where 20 GEL/day gets you a full set, though it is located a 10 minute walk from the slopes.
 Most rental shops take little to no care of their equipment, but for beginner and intermediate skiers this makes minimal difference.
-Freeride skis and ski touring equipment can be rented from Wild Guru or Snow Lab, who also offer a wide range of backcountry guiding services.
+Each year, more shops are renting freeride skis and ski touring equipment.

 It’s best to arrange ski lessons with a ski school or instructor at least a day in advance, but walk-ins are also welcome.
-Be wary of the guys who approach you offering ski lessons at the base of the slopes, as many of them do not know how to ski themselves, claim to speak English but actually only know “stop” and “go”, and are known to charge exorbitant sums of money and then disappear 15 minutes into the lesson.
-If your ski instructor isn’t wearing ski boots, that should be a giant red flag (yes, this actually happens quite often).
+Be wary of the guys who approach you offering ski lessons at the base of the slopes, as many of them do not know how to ski themselves, claim to speak English but actually only know “stop”, “go”, and “why you fall?”, and are known to charge exorbitant sums of money and then disappear 15 minutes into the lesson.
+If your instructor isn’t wearing ski boots, that should be a giant red flag (yes, this actually happens).